Student Visas and Green Cards For the USA

 - No fee is charged for applicants filing as refugees under Section 209(a) of the Immigration and Naturalization Act (INA).

 Make sure to read and understand all of the payment requirements on your Form I-485.
 Make your check payable only to Department of Homeland Security, if you need to pay a fee.

 The required Forms and their Instructions are provided on .PDF format free at the links below.

-Forms provide a mailing address and a list of documentation requirments to be submitted with the applications.
-Don't forget anything.
+Forms provide a mailing address and a list of documentation requirements to be submitted with the applications.
+Do not forget to include anything required.